Real Estate Taxation – 11 hrs. CPE

 After reading Chapter 5, participants will be able to:

-1. Identify condemnations and involuntary conversions under §1033 noting their impact on the recognition of gain or loss.
+1. Identify condemnations and involuntary conversions under §1033 recognizing their impact on the recognition of gain or loss.

 2. Specify variables of a condemnation award including their effect on income and the cost of newly acquired property.